 |Application deadline||August 15|

 |SAT/ACT scores must be received by||August 31|

-The student-faculty ratio at Hawaii Pacific University is 15:1, and the school has 58.7 percent of its classes with fewer than 20 students.
-The most popular majors at Hawaii Pacific University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Psychology; Communication, Journalism, and Related Programs; and Social Sciences.
-The average freshman retention rate, an indicator of student satisfaction, is 68.8 percent.
+The student-faculty ratio at Hawaii Pacific University is 14:1, and the school has 65.1 percent of its classes with fewer than 20 students.
+The most popular majors at Hawaii Pacific University include: Business, Management, Marketing, and Related Support Services; Health Professions and Related Programs; Social Sciences; Communication, Journalism, and Related Programs; and Psychology.
+The average freshman retention rate, an indicator of student satisfaction, is 68.5 percent.

-Hawaii Pacific University has a total undergraduate enrollment of 6,740, with a gender distribution of 44.7 percent male students and 55.3 percent female students.
+Hawaii Pacific University has a total undergraduate enrollment of 6,168, with a gender distribution of 44.8 percent male students and 55.2 percent female students.
+At this school, 3 percent of the students live in college-owned, -operated, or -affiliated housing and 97 percent of students live off campus.
 Hawaii Pacific University is part of the NCAA II athletic conference.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|

 |Collegiate athletic association||NCAA II|

 Hawaii Pacific University offers a number of student services including nonremedial tutoring, placement service, and health insurance.
 Hawaii Pacific University also offers campus safety and security services like 24-hour foot and vehicle patrols, lighted pathways/sidewalks, and controlled dormitory access (key, security card, etc).
 Of the students at Hawaii Pacific University, 3 percent have cars on campus.
 Alcohol is not permitted for students of legal age at Hawaii Pacific University.